-Procedures Conditions Metrics Data collection Oncology Resection All oral cavity and Margins Continuous (±reconstruction) oropharynx SCC Elective or therapeutic Previously untreated Number of lymph nodes lymphadenectomy primary oral cavity or oropharynx SCC Major head and neck Head and neck Unexpected return to theatre (RTT) surgery cancers (In-hospital mortality) Reconstruction All tissue transfer All Length of stay (LoS) and Flap survival Continuous Head and Neck / Maxillo- Oral and Head and Time to commencement of adjuvant facial Reconstruction Neck cancers radiotherapy if required Non-melanoma skin cance ers Complete excision BCC and SCC Rates of biopsy Excision margins Biannual two- Site of tumours (indicator of case mix month periods complexity) Complications / Infection Oral and dentoalveolar su rgery Dentoalveolar surgery All Appropriateness of tier attribution Annual two- Infections month periods Trauma Mandibular fracture & All Unexpected RTT Readmissions Continuous Isolated orbital wall Visual complications (orbital wall fracture fractures only) Orthognathic surgery Le Fort I and Mandibular All Patient-reported outcomes Continuous ramus osteotomy Unexpected RTT Readmissions LoS proof-of-concept pilot in six OMFS units in England to trial the project's set-up, between December 2019 and April 2020.
+Procedures Conditions Metrics Data collection Oncology Ē Resection (±reconstruction) All oral cavity and oropharynx SCC Margins Continuous Elective or therapeutic lymphadenectomy Previously untreated primary oral cavity or oropharynx SCC Number of lymph nodes Major head and neck surgery Head and neck cancers 30-day complications including unexpected return to theatre (RTT) (In-hospital mortality) Reconstruction All tissue transfer All Length of stay (LoS) and flap survival Continuous Head and Neck/Maxillofacial Reconstruction Oral and Head and Neck cancers Time to commencement of adjuvant radiotherapy if required Non-melanoma skin can cers Complete excision BCC and SCC Rates of biopsy Excision margins Site of tumours (indicator of case mix complexity) Complications/Infection Biannual two- month periods Oral and dentoalveolar s surgery Dentoalveolar surgery All Appropriateness of tier attribution Infections Annual two- month periods Trauma Mandibular fracture and Isolated orbital wall fracture All Unexpected RTT Readmissions Visual complications (orbital wall fractures only) Continuous Orthognathic surgery Le Fort I and mandibular ramus osteotomy All Patient-reported outcomes Unexpected RTT Readmissions LoS Continuous proof-of-concept pilot in six OMFS units in England to trial the project's set-up, between December 2019 and April 2020.
 Its purpose was primarily to test the feasibility of the audit questionnaires and their effectiveness with regards to quality improvement, to pilot the processes associated with the data collection, and to provide baseline data to support applications for patient data collection without the requirement of prospective consent.